dfalster/CaseForOpenTraitData/README.md

 - Amy Zanne's wood density database most downloaded resource on datadryad. has had very positive effects on her career.

-## that data was hard to collect
+## That data was hard to collect and I don't want to give it away

 yes, but a lot of data is lost due to changing technology.

-## Need to protect poor phd students
+## We need to protect the vulnerable PhD students

-# Which license to use